themashcodee/shoping-cart-animation/README.md

 # Framer motion shopping cart animation

-this project is just made for fun and learn frame motion
+This project is just made for fun and learn (framer motion)[https://framer.com/motion]